LibraryCarpentry/lc-shell/_episodes/02-counting-mining.md

 - "How can I find data within files?"
 - "How can I combine existing commands to do new things?"
 objectives:
-- "Understand how to count lines, words, and characters with the shell"
+- "Demonstrate counting lines, words, and characters with the shell command wc and appropriate flags"
-- "Understand how to mine files and extract matched lines with the shell"
+- "Use strings to mine files and extract matched lines with the shell"
-- "Understand how to combine mining with the shell and regular expressions"
+- "Create complex single line commands by combining shell commands and regular expressions to mine files"
 - "Redirect a command’s output to a file."
 - "Process a file instead of keyboard input using redirection."
 - "Construct command pipelines with two or more stages."